HenryRoutson/VectorsToVector/README.md

 **Answer**

-When working with positive values, the limit is the ratio of components.
+When working with positive values, the limit of reach is the ratio of components.
 So for each ratio, you only need to find a value greater and less than the goal value to verify it is in reach of the vectors.
 This scales to any number of components or vectors.